lue-bird/elm-syntax-to-fsharp/README.md

     Encode and decode them like you would in elm, like `Elm.JsonEncode_float 2.2`
   - elm `Regex` will be of type [`System.Text.RegularExpressions.Regex`](https://learn.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.regex?view=net-9.0).
     Create them like you would in elm with `Elm.Regex_fromString`, `Elm.Regex_fromStringWith` or `Elm.Regex_never`
+  - a transpiled elm app does not run itself.
+    An elm main `Platform.worker` program type will literally just consist of fields `Init`, `Update` and `Subscriptions` where subscriptions/commands are returned as a list of `Elm.PlatformSub_SubSingle`/`Elm.PlatformCmd_CmdSingle` with possible elm subscriptions/commands in a choice type.
+    It's then your responsibility as "the platform" to perform effects, create events and manage the state

 The rest is pretty obvious: `Float` → `float`, `Char` → `char`, `Bool` → `bool`, `()` → `unit` (create and match with `()`), `List Float` -> `List<float>`, `Array Float` → `array<float>`, `Set Float` -> `Set<float>`, `Dict Float Float` → `Map<float, float>`. `Maybe Float` → `option<float>`, `Result error value` → `Result<'value, 'error>`, `Order` → `Elm.Basics_Order` (enum).